 Presentation: Inaugural waterLILI Youth Forum:

 Students participated in the activities and planned and ran a session for Years 5-10 students at Donvale Christian college.
 After the inspirational Dan Adams delivered the keynote speech, everyone participated in a hip hop workshop presented by the Indigenous Hip Hop Projects group.
 In their presentation, our students encouraged their group to use thinking hats to tease out aspects related to driving change as primary school leaders.
-Thank you Ben, Holly, Caitlin, Taylor and Phoebe for being prepared to give up their time to prepare and present so capably at the forum.
+We thank the kids for giving up their time to prepare and present so capably at the forum.
 They are a positive example of leadership in action.

 Environmental Poetry and Art Publishing Project: